 Management Skills Pyramid, Top Level

 The Management Skills Pyramid positions leadership as the pinnacle.
-Leaders perform many of the tasks of managers, and in fact, managers can serve as leaders.
+Leaders perform many of the tasks of managers, and managers can serve as leaders.
 Leaders are focused more on defining a direction in the form of vision and on ensuring strategy aligns with the firm's vision and mission and less on ensuring the completion of the daily work of the firm.

 Management Skills Development and the Pyramid

 While the pyramid offers an easy to grasp means of the skill sets of managers, in reality, individuals are present in multiple levels at the same time.
 All management jobs require elements of all levels outlined in the pyramid.
 Your own development will not necessarily proceed in an ordinary fashion from the bottom to the top of the pyramid, but rather in discontinuous involvement in activities and learning experiences at all levels.